farhad-dalirani/ROS-1-Warm-Up/README.md

 `rosservice -h`: Shows all commands related to ros service.<br />
 `rosservice list`: List all existing topics on graph.<br />
 `rosservice call /sevice-name msg`: request from a service in terminal.
+`rosservice args /sevice-name`: print message's arguments of a service.
+`rosservice info /sevice-name`: print service information such as node name.

 ## ROS Python:
 Import ros package in Python: